 Aiming to answer the new requirements posed by ad hoc mobile computing systems, PeerSpaces departs from the traditional client/server architecture used in Linda and push towards a completely decentralized one.
-In this model, each node (or peer) has the same capabilities, acting as client, shared space provider and as router of messages.
-In order to provide support to operations in ad hoc mode, service lookup is distributed along the network and does not require any previous knowledge about the network topology.
+In the model, each node (or peer) has the same capabilities, acting as client, shared space provider and as router of messages.
+In order to provide support to operation in ad hoc mode, service lookup is distributed along the network and does not require any previous knowledge about its topology.

-This paper is organized as follows.
-In Section 2, the PeerSpaces model is informally presented, including its main design goals, concepts and primitives.
-Section 3 provides an overview of a stochastic simulator for PeerSpaces.
-Section 4 presents the implementation and simulation in PeerSpaces of a termination detection algorithm.
-Detecting the termination of diffusing computation is an important problem in distributed systems and is used in this paper as an example of algorithm that can be built on PeerSpaces.
-Finally, Section 6 concludes the paper.
+The report is organized as follows.
+In Section 2 we informally present the PeerSpaces model, including its main design goals, concepts and primitives.
+Section 3 gives an overview of a simulator for the PeerSpaces model and describes how the more complex primitives of the model are implemented.
+Section 4 describes the implementation and simulation in PeerSpaces of a termination detection algorithm.
+Detecting the termination of diffusing computation is a important problem in the distributed processing field and is used in this documment as an example of distributed algorithm that can be build on PeerSpaces.
+Finally, Section 6 concludes the report.